milfeld/benchpro/README.md

 | Longhorn           | TBD                      |

-1. Load the BenchTool site module using the appropriate system path above, this adds the BenchTool package to PYTHONPATH and sets some environment variables.
+1. Load the BenchTool site package using the appropriate system path above, this module adds BenchTool to PYTHONPATH and sets up your environment.
 ```
 ml python3
 module use [module_path]
 ml benchtool
 ```
 2. You will likely get a warning stating you need to install missing user files.
 Follow the instructions to clone those files from this repository:
 ```
 ml git
 git clone https://github.com/TACC/benchtool.git $HOME/benchtool
 ```
 3. Finally, you need to run a validation process to confirm that your system, environment and directory structures are correctly configured before using BenchTool for the first time.
 Run this with:
 ```
 benchtool --validate
 ```
-NOTE: Some the hardware statistics collection functionality provided by BenchTool requires root access, you can either run the permissions script below to privilege the scripts, or manage without this data collection.
+NOTE: Some the hardware data collection functionality provided by BenchTool requires root access, you can either run the permissions script below to privilege the scripts, or manage without this data collection feature.
 ```
 sudo -E $BT_HOME/resources/scripts/change_permissions.sh
 ```
-3. Print help & version info:
+3. Print help & version information:
 ```
 benchtool --help
 benchtool --version
 ```
-4. Print useful setting defaults
+4. Display some useful defaults
 ```
 benchtool --defaults
 ```
 ### Build an Application
+This section will walk you through building your first application with BenchTool using an included application profile.

 1. List all available applications and benchmarks with:
 ```
 benchtool -a
 ```
-2. Install the LAMMPS application (LAMMPS builds and runs quickly):
+2. Install LAMMPS:
 ```
 benchtool -b lammps
 ```